< Browse to Previous Essay | Browse to Next Essay >

 Sticking with the Arts

 In late 1907, Sayre turned up as the theatrical critic for one of Seattle's more established weekly papers, The Argus, followed by a stint with the Seattle Star beginning in 1909.
-Eventually, however, J. Willis Sayre returned to a former employer, the Seattle Daily Times, where he edited the paper's theatrical department, adding motion picture duties later on.
-He held this post for several years, at which time he was also serving as manager of the Seattle Symphony, a position he held from 1908 to 1924.
+Eventually, however, he returned to a former employer, The Seattle Times, where he edited the paper's theatrical department, adding motion picture duties later on.

 Balancing Journalism with Promotions

 An interesting aspect of J. Willis Sayre's career as a promoter and newspaperman was how these professions blurred together on several occasions.
 When Sayre continued his association with manager John Cort after serving in the Philippines, for instance, he seems to have promoted Cort's houses and, as a journalist, critiqued the shows presented therein.
-Similarly, after Sayre became manager of the Seattle Symphony in 1908, he continued to write for various Seattle publications, and continued to "review" Symphony events, which earned considerably more space than previous writers had given the musicians.
+Similarly, when Sayre became manager of the Seattle Symphony in 1908, he continued to write for various Seattle publications and to review Symphony events, which earned considerably more space than previous writers had given the musicians.

 While the exact dates of his employment with specific exhibitors isn't readily available, over a 30 year span Sayre is known to have handled publicity and advertising for a variety of local houses, promoting stage, film, and concert presentations.
 These included the Palm Garden and Grand Opera House (both owned by John Cort), the Lyceum, the original Orpheum, Star, Alhambra, Majestic, Mission, Liberty, Coliseum, Fifth Avenue, Rex, Strand, Pantages, Blue Mouse, and Music Box Theatres.